NicoOhler/Notes/Informatik/Machine Learning/Machine Learning.md

 ### What is Learning
-+ long term changes in knowledge, behaviour based on experience
++ long term changes in knowledge, behavior based on experience
 + for humans:
 	+ change in brain structure
 + for machines: